 No, United does not offer a free hold for award tickets.
 You must have the required miles in your account to book immediately.

-Currently, United has a very generous policy.
-You can cancel any award ticket before the departure of the first flight and have all your miles redeposited for free.
-This policy is subject to change.
+United has a generous cancellation policy for all award tickets, including Saver Awards.
+You can cancel any award ticket before the departure of the first flight and have all your MileagePlus miles redeposited to your account for free.
+There is no redeposit fee.
+This applies to both Saver and Everyday Award tickets.
+This policy is subject to change, so always check United’s current terms before booking.

 Do United award tickets have high taxes or fuel surcharges?